Generic Name: imatinib (im-AT-in-ib)

 - if you are or will be taking an iron supplement

 - if you are receiving chemotherapy

 Some MEDICINES MAY INTERACT with imatinib.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), certain macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, protease inhibitors (eg, boceprevir, ritonavir), or telithromycin because they may increase the risk of imatinib's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), clarithromycin, erythromycin, nefazodone, protease inhibitors (eg, boceprevir, ritonavir), or telithromycin because they may increase the risk of imatinib's side effects

-- Carbamazepine, dexamethasone, hydantoins (eg, phenytoin), oxcarbazepine, phenobarbital, primidone, rifamycins (eg, rifampin), or St. John's wort because they may decrease imatinib's effectiveness
+- Carbamazepine, dexamethasone, hydantoins (eg, phenytoin), oxcarbazepine, phenobarbital, primidone, rifabutin, rifampicin, rifampin, or St. John's wort because they may decrease imatinib's effectiveness

 - Levothyroxine because its effectiveness may be decreased by imatinib